-Under this revised three-year plan, DB aims to grow revenues by a CAGR of 3.5-4.5% between 2021 and 2025 while keeping cost broadly flat from 2022 level in order to achieve a cost-to-income ratio of below 62.5%.
-Together with loan loss charges retreating to around 20 basis points of gross loans by 2025 (25bps in 2022 and likely around 30 bps in 2023), DB aims to achieve a net return on tangible equity (ROTE) of 10% or higher at that point.
+Under this revised three-year plan, DB aims to grow revenues by a CAGR of 5.5-6.5% between 2021 and 20252 while keeping cost broadly flat from 2022 level in order to achieve a cost-to-income ratio of below 62.5%.
+Together with loan loss charges retreating to around 20 basis points of gross loans by 2025 (25bps in 2022, 31 bps in 2023 and a target of the upper end of the 25-30 bps range for 2024), DB aims to achieve a net return on tangible equity (ROTE) of 10% or higher at that point.
 The bank ultimately aims to achieve a 50% total payout ratio through a combination of dividends and more flexible share buybacks while maintaining its Common Equity Tier 1 (CET1) capital ratio around 13% or 200 basis points above the maximum distributable amount.

 The updated medium-term targets represent a bondholder-friendly evolution of DB's strategic revamp, although success in execution increasingly relies on less predictable revenue growth rather than cost reductions.
 We nevertheless believe the outlined measures to be prudent and realistic assuming a gradually normalizing market environment until 2025.
-We would also expect DB to remain disciplined on total costs despite inflationary pressures continuing in 2023.
+We would also expect DB to remain disciplined on total costs despite inflationary pressures continuing in 2024.

-DB's 3.5-4.5% revenue CAGR target between 2021-2025 is expected to be generated through further volume growth in lower risk, stable businesses; additional strategic initiatives; and the bank expects the positive effect of rising interest rates on net interest income from 2022 level to amount to around €2 billion in 2023.
-DB's 2025 revenue guidance builds on enhancing DB's strengths in its Corporate Bank (cash management, trust and agency services, lending) and its Private Bank (retail and wealth management).
+DB's 5.5-6.5% updated revenue CAGR target between 2021-2025 is expected to be generated through further volume growth in lower risk, stable businesses; additional strategic initiatives; and the continued positive effect of higher interest rates on net interest income, albeit declining in 2024 from 2023's peak.
+DB's 2025 revenue guidance builds on enhancing DB's strengths in its Corporate Bank (cash management, trust and agency services, lending), its Private Bank (retail and wealth management) and capital-light investment banking services such as Origination & Advisory (O&A).